 • Speak slowly and clearly

-• Don’t use very complicated words
+• Do not use complicated words

 • Think before you speak

-Confidence in speaking grows with practice.
+Confidence in speaking grows with practice for the HR interview.

 8. Body Language Matters a Lot